nhathuyenqt/pos-node/README.md

 ### Pallets

-The runtime in this project is constructed using many FRAME pallets that ship with [the Substrate repository](https://github.com/paritytech/substrate/tree/master/frame) and a potw pallet that is [defined in the `pallets`](./pallets/potw/src/lib.rs) directory.
+The runtime in this project is constructed using many FRAME pallets that ship with [the Substrate repository](https://github.com/paritytech/substrate/tree/master/frame) and a template pallet that is [defined in the `pallets`](./pallets/template/src/lib.rs) directory.

 A FRAME pallet is comprised of a number of blockchain primitives, including: